scalabli/quo/docs/progress_bars.rst

     ]

 That sequence of
-:class:`~prompt_toolkit.shortcuts.progress_bar.formatters.Formatter` can be
+:class:`~quo.progress.progress_bar.formatters.Formatter` can be
-passed to the `formatter` argument of :class:`~prompt_toolkit.shortcuts.ProgressBar`.
+passed to the `formatter` argument of :class:`~quo.progress.ProgressBar`.
 So, we could change this and modify the progress bar to look like an apt-get style progress bar:

 .. code:: python

-    from prompt_toolkit.shortcuts import ProgressBar
-    from prompt_toolkit.styles import Style
-    from prompt_toolkit.shortcuts.progress_bar import formatters
+    import quo
     import time

+    from quo.progress.progress_bar import formatters

-    style = Style.from_dict({
+    style = quo.style.Style.from_dict({
         'label': 'bg:#ffff00 #000000',
         'percentage': 'bg:#ffff00 #000000',
         'current': '#448844',